jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 2. When prompted to select a workspace, select the directory that you cloned the Makahiki repository into earlier (e.g., the directory that contains the top-level makahiki folder).
-For example, if Makahiki had been cloned into C:/Users/Tester/Vagrant, that would be the workspace directory.
+For example, if Makahiki had been cloned into C:/Users/Tester/Vagrant on Windows, that would be the workspace directory.
    Click "OK."
 3. Select File --> Import.
     3a.
 Click the arrow to expand "General," then select "Existing Projects Into Workspace."
 Click "Next."